rightoneducation/GroupHints/README.md

 ## GroupHints
-Lambda function that provides hints to OpenAI for categorization.
+Lambda function that provides student-generated hints to OpenAI for categorization.

 ### File Breakdown: